wangbing1416/STS-KD/README.md

 ## STS-KD
-This released repo of our work on remote sensing change detection
+The released repo of our work on remote sensing change detection
 _"Siamese Teacher-Strict Knowledge Distillation for Change Detection"_

 Note that, our code is based on https://github.com/likyoo/change_detection.pytorch